azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 }

 Foo::quz();
-// we must typecheck the body of `bar` to know
-// that this call to `quz` is well-typed.
 ```

+In this example, we must typecheck the body of `bar` to know that the call to
+`quz` is well-typed.

 #### Flow: Inferring types across module boundaries